UK jobs rise again after furlough scheme, easing BoE worries | Business

 - United Kingdom

-British employers added more workers to their payrolls in October after the government's job-protecting furlough scheme ended, potentially easing the lingering concerns at the Bank of England about the risks of raising interest rates.
+British employers hired more people in October after the government's job-protecting furlough scheme ended, potentially easing the lingering concerns at the Bank of England about the risks of raising interest rates.

-Sterling rose as data showed the number of employees on company payrolls rose by 160,000 to 29.3 million employees last month and the unemployment rate in the third quarter fell by more than expected.
-The Bank of England, weighing up when to raise interest rates, is watching closely for how the labour market holds up after the scheme expired, with an estimated 1.1 million people still on it in its final days.
+Sterling rose as data showed the number of staff on businesses' payrolls rose by 160,000 to 29.3 million, 0.8% higher than in February 2020 before the pandemic hit, based on data from tax authorities.
+The unemployment rate fell by more than expected to 4.3% for the three months to September from 4.5% before, its lowest since the three months to July 2020.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)